How To Do Pilates At Home

-The exercises used in pilates strengthen all areas of the body, including the lower back, pelvis and hips.
-A study in the Journal of Strength and Conditioning conducted over 12 weeks showed that doing Pilates twice a week for 60 minutes led to increased abdominal endurance, hamstring flexibility and upper-body muscular endurance.
+The exercises used in Pilates strengthen all areas of the body, including the lower back, pelvis and hips.
+A study by Gustavus Adolphus College in the US, published in the Journal of Strength and Conditioning, showed that doing Pilates twice a week for 60 minutes led to increased abdominal endurance, hamstring flexibility and upper-body muscular endurance.

 Effective, low-impact exercise

 Pilates-style exercises can be used early in rehabilitation from injury as the exercises are low-impact and can target a very specific area of the body.

 Pilates can help to improve your overall health and wellbeing.
 The exercises require mental focus so you can engage the target areas of your body correctly.
 You can progress with the exercises as you become more confident, giving you the feeling of accomplishment as your physical strength and muscular control increases.

 It’s suitable for any age or fitness level